Gold Coast 500: International Driver (Dan Wheldon Memorial) Trophy

 For the years that international co-drivers were mandated for the event, the International Driver Trophy was awarded to the best performing international driver over the race weekend.
 In 2011, the trophy was renamed after the British IndyCar and Indianapolis 500 champion Dan Wheldon after his death one week prior to the race.
 The trophy was discontinued after 2012 as a change in regulations saw that international co-drivers were no longer compulsory.

+Superfest

+The Gold Coast 500 Superfest consists of a range of off-track events, aimed at increasing local awareness and enthusiasm in the days leading up to the main event.
+These events can vary from year to year, however commonly include drivers signings, transporter parade, King of Burleigh Hill Billy Cart Race, Fast & Ludicrous wheelie bin racing & concerts.

+Following the COVID-19 pandemic the Gold Coast 500 Superfest has been significantly scaled back, with the number of events scheduled either on hiatus or permanently cancelled.